 Amount of Education Required for Careers Related to Other Biological Sciences

-Some degrees associated with biomedical science may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with biomedical science require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for biomedical science careers below.

 |High School Diploma - or the equivalent (for example, GED)||2.6%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||2.7%|

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||2.1%|